aswnrhdev/ReactToDo/README.md

 ## Introduction

 This repository contains the codebase for a ToDo application developed with React.js.
-It offers essential features for managing tasks, including adding, deleting, and editing tasks, marking tasks as completed, reordering tasks, displaying dynamic quotes on the page, and persistent data storage using localStorage.
+It offers essential features for managing tasks, including adding, deleting, and editing tasks, marking tasks as completed, reordering tasks, displaying dynamic quotes on the page, and persistent data storage using localStorage

 ## Features